hierarchical-expressed-semantic-stack/semantic-stack/README.md

 DFH is one of the simplest and clearest machine-readable contracts ever proposed — which is exactly why it works.

+No company would ever build:

+a decentralized semantic layer

+using public DNS

+owned by no one

+required to give away control

+This would never come out of Google, Meta, Microsoft, or academia.

+DFH had to come from:

+someone not financially tied

+someone not bound by internal politics

+someone not forced to defend legacy systems

+This is exactly how DNS, SSL, Linux, RSS, Bitcoin, and SMTP happened.

+Every major decentralized breakthrough came from an outsider.

 End of README.